lzhLab/C2Net/README.md

-# C2Net
+# C^2Net

-Code for paper:"Bridging unknown to known: connectivity-guided faithful liver vessel segmentation" by Ye et al.
+Codes for the manuscript: "Bridging unknown to known: connectivity-guided faithful liver vessel segmentation" by Ye et al.

 ## Dependencies